MrShiny608/MrShiny608/_posts_md/2025-04-15-ProfilingCodeWithoutGettingTricked.md

 - `clock_gettime(CLOCK_MONOTONIC)` (Linux) can report nanosecond resolution, but real-world jitter is usually in the 5–50µs range due to system scheduling and kernel overhead.
 - `time.Now()` in Go (like `time.time()` in Python or `clock()` in C) wraps platform APIs and often only updates every \~16µs on many systems - making it nearly useless for microbenchmarks.
 This limitation is common across many high-level languages, as they rely on the same underlying system clocks.

 Resolution != accuracy.
-Even if a clock *can* report values to the micro- or nanosecond, that doesn’t mean it reflects reality to that precision 😅.
+Even if a clock *can* report values to the micro- or nanosecond, that doesn't mean it reflects reality to that precision 😅.

 ### 🔁 Beat the Noise With Repetition

 So we run the function many times and divide the total duration by the number of runs.
 Easy fix?
 Kind of... but now we introduce (or rather, exacerbate) CPU noise - the unavoidable fluctuations caused by everything else your system is doing in the background.

-Your CPU isn’t just running your function - it’s juggling threads, handling interrupts, managing OS processes, executing instructions out of order, and possibly adjusting clock speed on the fly.
+Your CPU isn't just running your function - it's juggling threads, handling interrupts, managing OS processes, executing instructions out of order, and possibly adjusting clock speed on the fly.

 ```go
 type Callable func() (result any)